-Site that generates leads
+The site that generates leads

 This website has a more complicated structure and contains mixed types of information including about the company, it’s services and value-added content and of course contacts.

-The goal of this website is to generate demand for company’s services and make visitors apply to the company.
+The goal of this website is to generate demand for the company’s services and make visitors apply to the company.